Skip to content

 4. Kombucha and kefir

 Probiotics offer a good bit of protection by contributing beneficial bacteria to the gut microbiome,” she says.
-“They are also considered anti-inflammatory — why isn’t yet completely understood — but all-in-all, there are many benefits to including probiotics in one’s diet.
+“They are also considered anti-inflammatory — why isn’t yet completely understood — but all in all, there are many benefits to including probiotics in one’s diet.
 Probiotic beverages are a great option for that; my preferred probiotic beverages are kefir, kombucha, and probiotic juices.”

 Read next: 8 New Ways to Eat More Kefir